ProjectArmy/Hatchbuck-for-WordPress/readme.txt

 ﻿=== Hatchbuck ===
 Contributors: projectarmy,viktorix,richcode
-Tags: hatchbuck,crm,marketing automation,forms,website tracking,projectarmy,embed forms,sales
+Tags: hatchbuck,crm,marketing automation,forms,website tracking,projectarmy,embed forms,sales,leadgen,lead generation,pop ups,scroll box
 Donate link: https://www.projectarmy.net
 Requires at least: 3.0
-Tested up to: 4.1.1
+Tested up to: 4.3.1
-Stable tag: 1.2.2
+Stable tag: 1.3
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily embed Hatchbuck forms and website tracking code into your WordPress website.
+Integrate Hatchbuck with your WordPress website to capture and nurture more leads.
 It's time to grow.

 == Description ==
 Hatchbuck for WordPress allows you to easily embed Hatchbuck forms inside any pages or posts using simple shortcodes.
-Plus, it makes it very easy to insert website tracking code on any page or post to enable tracking of these pages in Hatchbuck. **ProjectArmy is an official Hatchbuck partner.**
+It makes it very easy to insert website tracking code on any page, post or site-wide.
+We've added some extra tools to help Hatchbuckers**ProjectArmy is a certified Hatchbuck partner.**

 = Features =
 Current version includes:

 * Embed Hatchbuck forms with shortcodes anywhere in WordPress
-* Insert website tracking code on any page or post
+* Insert website tracking code on any page, post or site-wide
 * Admin toolbar shortcuts to your Hatchbuck app
+* Scroll box to capture more leads (NEW)
 * Addons to extend plugin's functionality

 = Todo =
 This is what we got so far on our road map:

-* Implement Hatchbuck API
-* Gravity Form integration (waiting on API to support visitor tracking cookie)
+* Gravity Forms integration
+* Additional lead generation tools
+* Analytics

-> **Free Support**
+> **Free Support: **
 > You can get basic free community support here on WordPress.org by visiting "Support" tab above.
 We cannot guarantee support, but will do our best to help and answer requests in a timely fashion.
 >
-> **Premium Support**
+> **Premium Support: **
 > If you're a [ProjectArmy](https://www.projectarmy.net/) client, you receive free premium support for this plugin.
 Simply submit a ticket through My ProjectArmy, and we'll provide assistance you need.

 = Plugin Tutorial =